eng-david/7DaysOfCodeCSharp/README.md

 Was created the class `App` where resides the application interactive menu, and the class `PokemonRepository` responsible for getting from cache/PokeAPI and saving the mascots.

 <p align='center'><img src='assets/print-dia3.png' alt='print dia 2'/></p>

+# Day 4:
+- [X] Organize the project source files in the MVC (Model View Controller) standard.